CodeCommodoreMEET/hdl-learning/README.md

+🌍 Verilog Quest – Building VLSI Dreams
-🌟 Verilog Odyssey – Designing Tomorrow’s Circuits Hello, I’m Hodar Meet!Join me on my journey to master Verilog/SystemVerilog and conquer the VLSI world, one project at a time.
+Hey there!
+I’m Hodar Meet.I’m on a mission to master Verilog/SystemVerilog and break into the VLSI world with hands-on projects.

-🚀 What’s This All About?
+🚀 About This Repo
-This repo is my sandbox for learning Verilog and SystemVerilog through hands-on projects.
-From basic gates to RTL designs, I’m building skills to break into VLSI.
+This is my learning hub for Verilog and SystemVerilog, where I’m building projects from scratch to grow my VLSI skills.
+From gates to RTL, it’s all here!
-What You’ll Find:
+What’s Inside:

-Clean, beginner-friendly projects with testbenches
+Beginner projects with testbenches
-A clear path from logic gates to advanced designs
+A clear progression toward advanced designs
-My stepping stones to a VLSI career
+My journey to becoming a VLSI pro

-🛠️ Project Snapshot
+🛠️ My Projects